Ugholaf/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:memo: Note**<br>
 * You might forget that you have already [added a todo](#731-adding-a-todo-todo-add), but no need to worry about having duplicate todos!
 We help you to detect duplicate todos by checking existing todos whenever you add a new todo or [edit an existing todo](#732-editing-a-todo--todo-edit).
-Duplicate todos are todos with the exact same information for every parameter.
+Duplicate todos are todos with the exact same information for every parameter.<br><br>
 * What if you want to add 2 todos with the same description?
-You are still able to do so, as long as the todos have different tags, dates, or priorities.
+You are still able to do so, as long as the todos have different tags, dates, or priorities.<br><br>
 * Priority of a todo can strictly only be `low`, `medium`, or `high`. **Coming soon in v1.5**, we will add smarter priorities (to accept other variations such as `Low`, `Medium`, `High`, `L`, `M`, `H`).

 </div>